 We do our best to find and pass along all the prep work we can.
 For post-secondary work, we strive to get the interpreting team access to Canvas courses.
 If classes are underway and you have not yet gotten in, please let us know.

-As an independent contractor, you make the rules.
-If you have a special cancellation policy, let us know.
-In general, we consider jobs that cancel 48 hours prior to the scheduled start time to be billable.
-Jobs that are cancelled by force majure or an "act of god" are not typically billable.
-Unless a job has a special travel arrangement, jobs that cancel onsite are billable inclusive of travel time.
+In general, Mosaic considers any job that cancels less than 48 hours prior to its scheduled start time to be billable.
+Unless a job has a special travel arrangement, jobs that cancel on arrival are billable inclusive of travel charges.

-If a client hasn't arrived, we ask that you wait 15 minutes per hour of scheduled time (15 mins for 1 hour jobs, 30 mins for 2 hour jobs, etc).
-That said, if a doctor's office tells you that a client would need to reschedule after 15 minutes, we don't expect you to hang around.
+If a client hasn't arrived, we ask that you wait 20 minutes per hour of scheduled time (20 mins for 1 hour jobs, 40 mins for 2 hour jobs, etc).

 If you're not able to stay past your scheduled time, that's ok!
 If you have a hard stop and things are running long, please let both the clients and us know.
 It's possible we can send in reinforcements.
 Either way, we support you advocating for yourself should you need to leave.